University of Galway at the heart of a global medtech hub

 Galway has now firmly emerged as an internationally-recognised MedTech hub, mentioned alongside San Francisco, Boston, Minneapolis, Singapore and Berlin.

-Place: Galway is one of Europe’s premier MedTech hubs and University of Galway is at the heart of this ecosystem.
-Eight of the world’s top ten med-tech companies have a physical presence in Galway.
-Overall, Ireland is the second-largest European exporter of medical devices producing for the worldwide market 80% of stents and 50% of the ventilators.
+Galway is one of Europe’s leading medtech hubs, with the University of Galway at its core.
+Eight of the world’s top ten medtech companies have a physical presence here.
+Nationally, Ireland ranks as the second-largest exporter of medical devices in Europe—producing 80% of the world’s stents and 50% of ventilators.

 Culture of collaboration